Zhenglei-BCS/KineticEval/README.md

 KineticEval - An R package for Kinetic Evaluations
 ===========

 *Note that this is not the current version used internally by KinGUII v2.1 in the modelling group.
-The most recent version need to go through all clearications to be published as a BayerGroup opensource repository*
+The most recent version need to go through all clearance to be published as a BayerGroup opensource repository*

 This package is developed based on the R package [`mkin`](https://github.com/jranke/mkin).
 It is used by the **KinGUII v2.1**, which is a successor of the first version of KinGUI.